Benedictteo05/OSA_notes/Operating Systems & Administration/L5 - Process Management.md

 	- Creating a new child process with a single thread.
 	- Creating new additional threads in the current process.

-### Benefits
-- Some benefits of multithreaded programming
+### Benefits of multithreaded programming
-	- Responsiveness
+- Responsiveness (Things happen at the same time)
-	- Resource sharing
+- Resource sharing (Resources are allocated by the OS to each process)
 - Ease of memory and resource allocation
 - Utilization of multiprocessor architectures

 ### Process Manager
 - To manage multiple processes, modern OS implement the process manager to manage the processes.